Asymptotics for the wave equation on differential forms on Kerr-de Sitter space: Abstract

 \section{Abstract}

-We study asymptotics for solutions of Maxwell's equations, in fact of the Hodge-de Rham equation $(d+\delta)u=0$ without restriction on the form degree, on a geometric class of stationary spacetimes with a warped product type structure (without any symmetry assumptions), which in particular include Schwarz\-schild-de Sitter spaces of all spacetime dimensions $n\geq 4$.
+We study asymptotics for solutions of Maxwell's equations, in fact of the Hodge--de Rham equation $(d+\delta)u=0$ without restriction on the form degree, on a geometric class of stationary spacetimes with a warped product type structure (without any symmetry assumptions), which in particular include Schwarz\-schild-de Sitter spaces of all spacetime dimensions $n\geq 4$.
 We prove that solutions decay exponentially to $0$ or to stationary states in every form degree, and give an interpretation of the stationary states in terms of cohomological information of the spacetime.
-We also study the wave equation on differential forms and in particular prove analogous results on Schwarzschild-de Sitter spacetimes.
-We demonstrate the stability of our analysis and deduce asymptotics and decay for solutions of Maxwell's equations, the Hodge-de Rham equation and the wave equation on differential forms on Kerr-de Sitter spacetimes with small angular momentum.
+We also study the wave equation on differential forms and in particular prove analogous results on Schwarzschild--de Sitter spacetimes.
+We demonstrate the stability of our analysis and deduce asymptotics and decay for solutions of Maxwell's equations, the Hodge--de Rham equation and the wave equation on differential forms on Kerr--de Sitter spacetimes with small angular momentum.